 - 9. "Patient-Centered Medical Homes" or "PCMH" means primary care Practices that have achieved recognition by the National Committee for Quality Assurance (NCQA) for meeting and/or maintaining standards of excellence in primary care. - 10.
 "Patient-Centered Specialty Practice" or "PCSP" means a specialist Practice that has been recognized by NCQA for demonstrating patient-centered care, clinical quality, and care coordination. - 11.
 "Practice" means a health care provider or group of providers located at a single geographic location. - 12.
-"Pregnancy Intention Initiative" means a program for improving women's health outcomes that includes women's health care providers in the Blueprint.
-Participating providers deliver preventive care, psychosocial screenings, comprehensive family planning counseling, and access to long-acting reversible contraception, when chosen by the patient and clinically appropriate.
+"Pregnancy Intention Initiative" means a program for improving health outcomes for women and other people who can become pregnant that includes Obstetrics and Gynecology (OB/GYN) health care providers and primary care providers in the Blueprint.
+Participating providers deliver preventive care, social drivers of health screenings, comprehensive family planning counseling, and access to long-acting reversible contraception, when chosen by the patient and clinically appropriate.
 This program was formerly known as the Women's Health Initiative or WHI. - 13.
 "Program Manager" means the individual, hired by the Subrecipient, who is responsible for the implementation of this Grant Agreement. - 14.
-"Quality Improvement Facilitator" or "QI Facilitator" means a Blueprint-funded professional who works directly with Practices to provide technical expertise in NCQA-PCMH standards and ongoing quality improvement coaching. - 15.
+"Quality Improvement Facilitator" or "QI Facilitator" means a Blueprint-funded professional who works directly with primary care practices, specialty practices, and community collaboratives to coordinate quality improvement (QI) activities and support practices in meeting Blueprint for Health participation requirements. - 15.
 "Vermont Health Information Exchange" or "VHIE" means the secure, statewide data network which gives health care providers, ACOs, and other approved users the ability to electronically exchange and access medical records.